 WorkCover WA may make a written request to the Registrar of the District Court to provide WorkCover WA with such information concerning actions to which Part IV applies as WorkCover WA specifies and the Registrar of the District Court is to provide that information to WorkCover WA.

-[Section 300, inserted as section 180A by No. 42 of 2004 s.
-133 and renumbered as section 300 by No. 42 of 2004 s.
+[Section 300, inserted as section 180A: No. 42 of 2004 s.
+133 and renumbered as section 300: No. 42 of 2004 s.
 154(1).]

 301. Contracting out prohibited